ESE Mental Health Awareness Team

 Amanda Allotey (Area of responsibility: PhD students)

 I am currently the Postgraduate Research administrator in Earth Science and Engineering.
 I assist in all areas of PhD Research and support students from the start to the completion of their PhD.

 I know with any form of study that difficulties can arise and it’s not always easy to balance work and a personal life.
 One of the reasons I become a mental health contact is to let students know that you are not alone and that there are resources available to assist and help with any issues or problems that may occur during study.

-Rebecca Bell - currently on maternity leave (Area of responsibility: PhD students)
+Rebecca Bell (Area of responsibility: PhD students)

 I am a Senior Lecturer in the Earth Science and Engineering department and have joined the MHAT with a focus on helping PhD students.
 Ever since I did my PhD I have been interested in lots of different Earth Science topics and enjoy working with a wide range of people; but, I am also very bad at saying no to new opportunities.
 This means I often get myself into situations where I try to do too much and in the past this has led to stress and anxiety, which has manifest as physical health problems (headaches, rashes, optical migraines- I once went completely blind in my office for 30 mins!).
 After the optical migraine episode I have made a concerted effort to consider my mental health more in my day to day life.
 I enjoy reading about the latest research in well-being and I find that being knowledgeable about how the wonderful, but complicated brain works, can help you appreciate and nurture your mental health and stop you bullying yourself when problems do arise!